 If you use your current account for online purchases, online transfers and contactless payments, then you should find an account that offers low or no fees for these kinds of transactions.
 Alternatively, if you have a lot of direct debits or like to take out money at the ATM, then you should consider these costs and how they add up over a month.

-With some of the best current accounts in Ireland offering to waive your fees in Ireland, you’ll need to make sure that you can comply with the conditions.
+With some of the best bank accounts in Ireland offering to waive your fees in Ireland, you’ll need to make sure that you can comply with the conditions.
 This could mean either keeping a minimum balance in your account at all times or lodging a certain amount each month.

 Some digital banks provide appealing current account options, but if you are not sure if you like the idea of not being able to visit a branch then they might not be the right choice for you.